-Join Andy Beane for an in-depth discussion in this video Subsurface scattering layer: Subdermal, part of Advanced Materials in Maya.
+Join Andy Beane for an in-depth discussion in this video Subsurface scattering layer: Subdermal, part of Maya: Advanced Materials.

 - Now we'll dig a little deeper into the skin of our grapes,…literally and figuratively by starting here…with Exercise File 0305 Start.…With our grapes selected, we'll go in…and take a look at our subsurface scattering layer.…Again, we want to take notes on the settings…that we had for our weight and radius.…So, we'll go down to our notes field…and add that information in to this field.…So, we'll say epidermal scatter weight…will equal one, and the…epi scatter radius…will equal 20.…